ConfederacyOfGaia/Gaia/mage.md

 Many of these spells has a slight modification when used by a Warmage that causes the damage done or protection granted to increase as the Warmage's proficiency bonus.
 These modifications do not adjust the spell point cost.

+Warmages tend to take Feats related to fighting, for example Martial Arts, Dagger Master, and Quarterstaff Master.

 #### Offensive Spells
 ___
 - ***Acid Arrow (2nd level):*** Damage is (2 + proficiency bonus)d4